 I LOVE online shopping and I do it all the time, but I also really dislike to pay for shipping!
 I am always on the lookout for free shipping deals from craft stores.
 The most common times I have noticed free shipping offered on Michaels.com is in the weeks leading up to almost every holiday and during their changes of seasonal merchandise.
 When I learn about free shipping deals I typically share them on my Facebook page, so make sure to follow me so you don't miss them!

 This post contains affiliate and referral links.
-Thank you for helping to support free patterns and yarn deals from Left in Knots!
+Thank you for helping to support free patterns from Left in Knots!